tonybaloney/wily/docs/source/commands/report.rst

 By default, wily will show the default metrics (typically Lines-of-code, cyclomatic complexity and maintainability index)

-To change the metrics, provide a comma-separated list
+To change the metrics, provide the metric names (run ``wily list-metrics`` for a list) as arguments.

 .. code-block:: none

-  $ wily report example.py --metrics raw.loc,raw.sloc,raw.comments
+  $ wily report example.py raw.loc raw.sloc raw.comments

 Wily report will show all available revisions, to only show a set number, add the ``-n`` or ``--number`` flag